 During puberty she would join The Red Cross, following her first period.
 Divas made room for The Doors, Melanie’s grainy vibrato and Peter Steele.
 Her seemingly endless musical journey had begun.
 Sabina would subsequently explore a plethora of sounds and genres through numerous bands.

 Goblin became her first punk band.
 Not by happenstance it would later seem.
 But as if predestined, unaware of that other Goblin-band at the time - the one that made soundtracks for Dario Argento – they would eventually end up on her musical mood board.
 Her love for Surrealism, Scifi, Horror, B-movies, Giallo movies and The Bold and the Beautiful led to an imprint in her magnetic field.
-As did, New Wave, Techno, Ladytron, David Lynch, Guy Maddin, Ennio Morricone, Lee Hazlewood and The Bold and the Beautiful.
-Added to that list were: Edith Piaf, Nina Simone, Brenda Lee, Ella Fitzgerald, Dead Can Dance and other travel companions who would later trigger her creative skills.
+As did, New Wave, Techno, Electro, Doom, Ethnic, Edith Piaf, Ennio Morricone, Lee Hazlewood and other travel companions who would later trigger her creative skills.
 Constricted behind the mic stand of the multiple bands that crossed her path, she broke free and created her own universe.
 One were she could give birth to her ultimate true self: Sabina Toll.

 But then … still not aware of what is meant to be… she records visions of her travel companions who seem to be communicating in a weird code language.
 An entity of the Planet Kontrilor contacts Sabina Toll and informs her she is embarking on a mission to broadcast a message to everyone living on planet earth.